peterjc/qmk_userspace/keyboards/tutte_coxeter_36k/readme.md

 two unused rows and columns last (❌), and the further 9 keys this would allow (⭕) if using 30 GPIOs rather than just 26 for a 13×13 scanning matrix.
-The allocation of keys to matrix elements and scanning matrix rows and columns to GPIO pins was arbitrary and down to how best to layout the PCB traces:
+The allocation of keys to matrix elements and scanning matrix rows and columns to GPIO pins was arbitrary and down to how easy it was to layout the PCB traces:

 | GP | 11 | 10 | 3 | 4 | 7 | 26 | 27 | 28 | 15 | 21 | 19 | 20 | 16 | ❌ | ❌ |
 |---:|:--:|:--:|:-:|:-:|:-:|:--:|:--:|:--:|:--:|:--:|:--:|:--:|:--:|:--:|:--:|